Edward Kelley (Capitol rioter): Biography

 At the time of the Capitol attack, Kelley was a United States Marine Corps veteran from Maryville, Tennessee.
-He had been deployed to both Iraq and Afghanistan, serving for eight years before his 2015 discharge.
+He had been deployed to Iraq and Afghanistan, serving for eight years before his 2015 discharge.
 Kelley was an anti-abortion activist.

 January 6 United States Capitol attack

 On January 6, 2021, Kelley participated in the January 6 United States Capitol attack in Washington, D.C., an unsuccessful attempt to prevent the 2021 United States Electoral College vote count certifying Joe Biden's victory in the 2020 United States presidential election.
 During the riot, Kelley, wearing a gas mask, threw a United States Capitol Police (USCP) officer to the ground along with two other rioters.
 He subsequently pushed and pulled on a metal barricade, eventually pushing past police alongside the crowd.
 Once outside the Senate Wing Door, Kelley used a piece of wood to smash and enter the window next to the door around 2:13 p.m.
-He was the fourth Capitol rioter to enter the building.
+He was the fourth rioter to enter the building.
 Kelley then kicked open the Senate Wing Door while inside the building.
 As more rioters breached the Capitol, Kelley advanced within the building and confronted USCP officer Eugene Goodman, whom he chased up a flight of stairs.
 Kelley remained in the building for approximately 40 minutes, exiting via the United States Capitol rotunda at 2:54 p.m.

 Kelley was arrested in Knoxville, Tennessee, on May 5, 2022; he was released a week later on a personal recognizance bond.
 On November 8, 2024, following a two-day bench trial, U.S. District Judge Colleen Kollar-Kotelly acquitted Kelley of obstructing an official proceeding, though convicted him of eleven counts: three felonies—civil disorder, destruction of government property, and assaulting, resisting, or impeding certain officers—as well as eight misdemeanors.
 Kelley's sentencing was set for April 7, 2025, though he was pardoned on January 20, 2025, the first day of the second presidency of Donald Trump.